Difference between const and readonly in typescript/angular

 content = "new text";

-Compiler throw with an error Cannot assign to ‘content’ because it is a constant.
+The compiler throws an error Cannot assign to ‘content’ because it is a constant.
+Once const variables are declared and initialized, their values cannot be modified.

 that means, Once const variables are declared and initialized, values are not modified.